 Blanchet does its best to provide transportation to as many events as possible.
-However, with the number of sports we offer at the high school and mid-high levels it is not possible to have transportation to all events.
-In order to offer certain off-site athletic programs it is necessary for parents to provide transportation plans for their students when the school is unable to do so.
+However, with the number of sports we offer at the high school and mid-high levels it is not possible to have transportation to all events, we simply do not have the capacity.
+In order to offer certain off-site athletic programs it is necessary for parents to provide transportation plans for their students when the school cannot do so.
 Typical examples of this are golf and tennis which hold practices off-site.
-In order for students to participate on these teams they and their parents will need to arrange their own transportation to practices.
+In order for students to become a member of these teams they and their parents must be able to arrange their own transportation to practices.
 Transportation is provided for golf and tennis when it comes to tournaments/matches.
-It is Blanchet's policy that students who wish to ride with or drive other students to athletic practices must submit an Athletics Transportation Form with parent signatures in order to gain permission from a Blanchet Catholic School administrator.
+It is Blanchet's policy that students are not allowed to drive other students to or from school sponsored events.